Choose Language

 4. Transparency

 It also creates operational clarity.
-It gives teams—and auditors—a real-time view of what software is composed of, how it evolves, and where it might pose a liability.
+It gives teams – and auditors – a real-time view of what software is composed of, how it evolves, and where it might pose a liability.
 This transparency builds trust across the organization and with external stakeholders.

 SBOM Requirement of SEBI CSCRF

-The Securities and Exchange Board of India (SEBI) mandates that all Regulated Entities (REs) adopt a Software Bill of Materials as part of its Cyber Security and Cyber Resilience Framework (CSCRF).
 The objective is clear: increase transparency and accountability within critical digital infrastructure.
 By making SBOMs mandatory, SEBI aims to strengthen defences against threats hidden deep in software dependencies.

-This requirement is not just a formality—it brings tangible benefits.
+This requirement is not just a formality-it brings tangible benefits.
 SBOMs under SEBI guidelines ensure complete awareness of software components, their cryptographic hashes, and licensing data.
-Organizations gain the ability to monitor vulnerabilities and reduce third-party risk.
-Importantly, i enable better auditability, helping regulators verify that only authorized and secure software elements are deployed.

 Related Content: Understanding SBOM Requirements of SEBI CSCRF